 Drug testing for marijuana

-Data from the Quest Diagnostics Drug Testing Index (DTI)™ has long shown marijuana to be the most commonly used illicit drug.
+Research including the Quest Diagnostics Drug Testing Index™ has shown that marijuana is the most commonly detected illicit drug.
 Marijuana is the product of the hemp plant, cannabis sativa, containing the psychoactive chemical delta-9-tetrahydrocannabinol (THC) and other related compounds.
-Under federal law, it is classified as a Schedule I drug, a category for substances or chemicals defined as dangerous with a potential for severe psychological or physical dependence.
+Under federal law, it is classified as a Schedule I drug, a category for substances or chemicals with no currently accepted medical use and a high potential for abuse.

-View our Marijuana Legislation by State infographic with the latest information.
+View our Marijuana Legislation by State infographic.

 Download our reference guide for Common Drugs of Abuse.

-1 National Institute on Drug Abuse: Marijuana. www.drugabuse.gov/drugs-abuse-marijuana
+1 National Institute on Drug Abuse: Marijuana. https://www.drugabuse.gov/publications/drugfacts/marijuana